eZmaxinc/eZmax-SDK-go/docs/EzsigntemplateformfieldgroupResponse.md

 ### NewEzsigntemplateformfieldgroupResponse

-`func NewEzsigntemplateformfieldgroupResponse(pkiEzsigntemplateformfieldgroupID int32, fkiEzsigntemplatedocumentID int32, eEzsigntemplateformfieldgroupType FieldEEzsigntemplateformfieldgroupType, eEzsigntemplateformfieldgroupSignerrequirement FieldEEzsigntemplateformfieldgroupSignerrequirement, sEzsigntemplateformfieldgroupLabel string, iEzsigntemplateformfieldgroupStep int32, iEzsigntemplateformfieldgroupFilledmin int32, iEzsigntemplateformfieldgroupFilledmax int32, bEzsigntemplateformfieldgroupReadonly bool, ) *EzsigntemplateformfieldgroupResponse`
+`func NewEzsigntemplateformfieldgroupResponse(pkiEzsigntemplateformfieldgroupID int32, fkiEzsigntemplatedocumentID int32, eEzsigntemplateformfieldgroupType FieldEEzsigntemplateformfieldgroupType, sEzsigntemplateformfieldgroupLabel string, iEzsigntemplateformfieldgroupStep int32, iEzsigntemplateformfieldgroupFilledmin int32, iEzsigntemplateformfieldgroupFilledmax int32, bEzsigntemplateformfieldgroupReadonly bool, ) *EzsigntemplateformfieldgroupResponse`

 NewEzsigntemplateformfieldgroupResponse instantiates a new EzsigntemplateformfieldgroupResponse object This constructor will assign default values to properties that have it defined,